 It’s important to note that each player’s individual progress and soccer journey may vary from the above.
 We do not see age as the indicator of development phase as much as a player’s demonstration of technical (skills) development.
-SF Glens is uniquely positioned to take this flexible approach to player development due to our large number of teams at each age group, which allow us to properly place a player in a soccer development environment that maximizes his or her potential.
+Our club is uniquely positioned to take this flexible approach to player development due to our large number of teams at each age group, which allows us to properly place a player in a soccer development environment that maximizes his or her potential.

 Senior Teams & MLS/College/Pros (19+)

 Ultimately, as illustrated below on our Player Pathway Pyramid, when our players graduate from the Youth Academy (Light Green Stages) at U19 level or are ready for a greater challenge, they have the possibility of moving on to our Senior Teams (Dark Green Stages), where the gradual development continues.
 Our Second and Third Teams compete in the historic SFSFL, and our First Team competes in the USL League Two, the top U23 league in America.
 From there, we complete the Pyramid with Major League Soccer and our local San Jose Earthquakes.
 A staggering six First Team Glens have gone on to be selected in Major League Soccer's SuperDraft from 2019-21, with three in the first round.